- Frequent calls and travel are indispensable for American manufacturers who locate plants overseas or source their products abroad.

 Note: Fare classes are determined by reporting carriers.

-The table above shows the average cost of economy- and business-class round-trip tickets from the United States to select foreign destinations in 2011.
-For these destinations, flying business class meant paying 2.5 times as much as economy.
-China, Brazil, and Japan, in particular, were high-cost destinations for business travelers, while Mexico represented a considerably less costly destination in 2011.
-By contrast, the Bureau of Transportation Statistics reports that the average domestic fare in the United States cost $364 in 2011.
+The table above shows the average cost of economy- and business-class round-trip tickets from the United States to select foreign destinations in 2014.
+For these destinations, flying business class meant paying more than 3 times as much as economy.
+China, Brazil, and Japan were particularly high-cost destinations for business travelers, while Mexico represented a considerably less costly trip.
+By contrast, the Bureau of Transportation Statistics reports that the average domestic fare in the United States cost $392 in 2014.

-While flight costs can add up, the personal and professional benefits of global travel generally far outweigh the costs.
-OTTI reports that the United States welcomed a record 62.7 million international visitors in 2011.
-With respect to offshoring, however, an important factor to consider is the number and length of trips required to set up a new factory or node in a supply chain, as well as the recurring trips required to maintain functionality or a good business relationship.
+While flight costs can add up, the personal and professional benefits of global travel may outweigh the costs.
+OTTI reports that the United States welcomed a record 75 million international visitors in 2014.
+With respect to offshoring, however, an important factor to consider is the number and length of trips required to set up a new factory or node in a supply chain, as well as the recurring oversight trips required to maintain functionality or a good business relationship.
 Trips may be frequent and unplanned.
-According to OTTI, the average business traveler surveyed in 2011 reported traveling abroad 4.2 times during the previous 12 months and 17.1 times over the previous 5 years.
+According to OTTI, the average business traveler surveyed in 2014 reported traveling abroad 4.4 times during the previous 12 months.

 Lodging and Other Costs

-According to OTTI, 77 percent of American business travelers stayed in hotels or motels on their foreign trips in 2011, with each staying an average of 9 nights.
-While most of the remainder stayed in private homes, those trips were considerably longer, with an average length of 27.1 nights.
+According to OTTI, 80 percent of American business travelers stayed in hotels or motels on their foreign trips in 2014, with each staying an average of 9.6 nights.
+While most of the remainder stayed in private homes, those trips were considerably longer, with an average length of 24.6 nights.
 Hotel, food, and other similar costs can vary substantially depending on the country and city in which a traveler stays.
-To provide an idea of the magnitude and range of these costs, the following table shows the per diem rates set for Federal government employees traveling abroad in 2011:
+To provide an idea of the magnitude and range of these costs, the following table shows the average per diem rates set for Federal government employees traveling abroad to select countries in 2016:

 Meals and Other Expenses